-D. Notes to the Required Schedules
+B. Notes to the Required Schedules

-Per Paragraph No. 38 of GASB No. 74, the employer should disclose the significant methods and assumptions used in calculating the actuarially determined contributions.
-In addition, the employer should disclose factors that significantly affect trends in the amounts reported above.
-For example, changes in benefit provisions or changes in actuarial methods and assumptions should be identified.
+Per Paragraph No. 98 of GASB No. 75, the employer should disclose factors that significantly affect trends in the amounts reported.
+For example, changes in benefit provisions, changes in the size or composition of the population covered by the benefit terms or changes in actuarial methods and assumptions should be identified.